StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher.

-## Update
-* Added an original Startup Disk tool to the repo.
-Created by StarPlayrX.

-## bigmac1.1
+# bigmac1.1
 <img src="https://swift4me.com/images/splash/bigmac1.png" width="66.7%">
 * Includes all latest patches like USB1.1 device support, Airdrop and more!
+* Added a new Startup Disk tool to the repo.
+Created by StarPlayrX.
 * Packaged in our classic v1.0 installer format
 * A Big Mac is better than a New Mac.
 Please donate to [NiceMac LLC](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ)

-## 🍔 Coming soon: bigmac2
+# 🍔 Coming soon: bigmac2
 <img src="https://swift4me.com/images/splash/bigmac2.png" width="66.7%">
 1. Native Airdrop and Handoff support!
 This may depend on your WiFi/BT card.
 I can update which hardware will work.
 2. USB 1.1 Support, special thanks to JackLukem for the tip!